ignc-research/arena2D/README.md

 - Efficient simulation: Training in arena2D require less time compared to 3D simulations while achieving similar results on lidar scan data.
 - Flexible development: Make it easy for new users to try out research ideas.
 - Easy experimentation: Make it easy for new users to test with benchmarks and run richful evaluations
-- Modular expandability: New functionalities can be build in easily, therefore we provide API.
+- Modular expandability: New functionalities can be build in easily, therefore we provide APIs.